backdrop-contrib/rate/README.txt

 if the node does not have any rate widgets or if you do not have the "view rate results" permission.

+When the chart module is enabled, you will find charts of the results in the last 30 days on this page.
+The chart may show less than 30 days if there was no activity on all days.

 The voting results page is only available for nodes.

 6. Views integration